GowriprasadMysore/TablaGharanaRecog/README.md

 # Dataset
 Dataset information will be shared on request.
 The authours do no have the right to share a few of the audio recordings as they are from online sources.
 The details related to the link of the audio source adn the times stamps are given.

+# Reference
+Please cite the following paper when this code is used for research R Gowriprasad, V Venkatesh, Hema A Murthy, R Aravind, K S R Murty, "Tabla Gharana Recognition from Audio Recordings of Tabla Solo Performances," Proc.
+International Society for Music Information Retrieval Conference ISMIR 2021, Nov.
+2021.
+DOI: 10.5281/zenodo.5624630

+R Gowriprasad, R Aravind and Hema A Murthy, “Structural Segmentation and Labeling of Tabla Solo Performances,” Journal of New Music Research, 2023. https://doi.org/10.1080/09298215.2023.2265912

 To get the information about the dataset, contact ee19d702@smail.iitm.ac.in